bluzDK/bluz-docs/docs/tutorials/bootloader.md

     where [serial port] is the port you are using to talk to bluz (either COM on Windows or /dev/tty.xzy... on linux/OS X)

-3. The script will prompt you for a filename, enter the name of the file xyz.pub.pem with full path
+3. The script will prompt you for a filename, enter the name of the file xyz.pub.pem with full path of the clouds public key file
 4. While the file is being downloaded, the RGB LED will toggle between magenta and blue
 5. Once it is completed downloading, bluz will stay in setup mode.
 You can now reset the device and connect to the cloud